Tygron/tygron-dashboard/dashboards/hso/README.md

 The Flow Table is a more detailed table than the Water Balance Table.
 It shows the different flows that occurred during a time step between the different water storage compartments.
 These are volumes per time step.

 ### Sankey Diagram
 The Sankey Diagram visualizes how water flows through the system.
-It shows from which water storage compartments the water flows to the next component.
+It shows from which water storage compartments the water flows to the next storage component.
+This also includes Area In and Area Out, representing the aggregated inflow to and outflow from the area associated with the HSO.

 For a complete overview of all possible flows in Tygron, see this HTML reference: [placeholder].

 ## Structures
+The HSO provides access to different types of hydrological structures present in the area to which it is linked.
+All structure types follow the same information layout.

+For each structure, the following sections are available:

+- Parameters
+- Results
+- Details
+- Formula

+### Parameters
+This table displays the parameters configured in the model for the selected structure type.
-Under Structures, the different hydraulic structures present in the area to which the HSO is linked are shown.
+Only the parameters of structures located within the area to which the HSO is linked are displayed.

+### Available Structure Types

+- Culverts
+- Weirs

 The HSO is explicitly not intended for adjusting values.
 It functions as a thermometer that reflects what is currently present in the model.